jbomotti/Hangman-tutorial/Lecture-06-connecting-js-display/Step-0604-creating-tile-objects/README.md

 };
 ```
 #### 0x.
 Add a property called `tileId` and set it to the html tag using document.getElementById
 #### 0x.
+Make a new variable called testTile
+#### 0x.
+Add console.log(testTile.tileId) to our test button object
+	- Click the test button to see what happens
+	- We should see this printed in the console(or alert if you chose that instead)
+#### 0x.
+Add a state change test to the test button
+	- by setting the varible to point to an hmtl element, we can apply hmtl methods to it
+	- try changing the style of the testTile with #setAttributes method

+#### 0x.
+#### 0x.
+#### 0x.